-JD(U), RJD lead in one seat each in Bihar assembly bypolls | Politics
+JD(U), RJD lead in one seat each in Bihar Assembly bypolls | Politics

 - India

-The ruling JD(U) and main opposition RJD are leading in one assembly seat each in Bihar, early trends showed on Tuesday.
+The ruling JD(U) and main opposition RJD are leading in one assembly seat each in Bihar, where by-polls took place on October 30, according to the latest update by the Election Commission on counting trends.

-Rajeev Kumar Singh of JD(U) was leading by a margin of 224 votes over his RJD rival Arun Kumar in Tarapur, according to the Election Commission website.
-RJD's Ganesh Bharti was ahead of JD(U)'s Aman Bhushan Hajari by 365 votes.
+RJD's Arun Kumar is leading over his nearest rival of the JD(U) Rajiv Kumar Singh by 2,551 votes in Tarapur, after completion of seven rounds of counting.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)